arjunvynipadath/docs/SRPT_README.txt

 -------------
 0. Supported distributions: RHEL 5.2/5.3/5.4, SLES 10 sp2/sp3, SLES 11

-NOTES: On distribution default kernels you can run scst_vdisk blockio mode
+NOTES: On distribution default kernels, you can run scst_vdisk blockio mode
        to have good performance.

+       It is required to patch and recompile the kernel to run scst_disk ie. scsi pass-thru mode
+       OR
-You can also run scst_disk ie. scsi pass-thru mode; however, you have to compile scst with -DSTRICT_SERIALIZING enabled and this does not yield good performance.
+       You have to compile scst with -DSTRICT_SERIALIZING enabled and this does not yield good performance.
-       It is required to recompile the kernel to have good performance with scst_disk ie. scsi pass-thru mode

 1. Download and install SCST driver (supported version 1.0.1.1)